natosys/Battlefield-Casualty-Handling/README.md

 The simulation models casualty handling across echelons of care in a battlefield environment, structured around modular trajectories and dynamic resource availability.
 It operates within a discrete-event simulation framework using `simmer`, and is driven by probabilistic rates, conditional branching, and resource interactions across Role 1 (R1), Role 2 Basic (R2B), and Role 2 Enhanced Heavy (R2E) facilities.

 The simulation was designed around the general functions of each role of health element as outlined in the diagram below.
 Where roles overlap they are able to provide the same functions to varying degree.

-The simulation heavily uses triangular distributions to model the duration of activities undertaken in the model (treatment, transport and other handling tasks).
-A triangular distributions was employed as they are generally used when the underlying distribution is unknown, but a minimal value, some maximal value, and a most likely value are available [[8]](#References).
-This approach is similar to other applications of DES in clinical settings, as shown in [[9]](#References).
+The diagram below provides an outline of the role and function design applied for this simulation using the three-stage Damage Control Surgery (DCS) model of care described in [[11]](#References) and [[19]](#References).

 ```mermaid
 block-beta